Passive learning of active causal strategies in agents and language models: Experiments

 Finally, we tested whether pretrained language models could generalize causal strategies from a few-shot prompt.
 To do so, we adapt the odd-one-out intervention experiments from above to a language setting, and evaluate whether a large language model \citep[70B parameter Chinchilla, from][]{hoffmann2022training} can generalize a causal strategy in this environment from a few-shot prompt.
 Specifically, we give the LM natural language observations of the objects in a scene, and pose choices between actions described in natural language.
 For the experimentation trials, we give a choice of which object to intervene on and which feature to transform.
 In the final trial, we simply give a choice among the objects, each of which is unique along one dimension.

 We give the LM four example shots, in all of which the latent ``correct'' dimension is sampled from only two of the three possible dimensions (color, shape, and texture), and evaluate the ability of the LM to generalize to an episode where the relevant dimension is the third, held-out one.
 Note that this is a more difficult generalization setting than was investigated with the agents --- generalizing a causal relation to a dimension for which it was never observed in training, from only a handful of examples of other dimensions.
+We also experiment with holding out each of the dimensions, to ensure that the results are robust.

 LM performance can be increased by incorporating factors like reasoning traces/chain-of-thought or explanations \citep{nye2021show,wei2022chain,suzgun2022challenging,zhou2022teaching,lampinen2022can,kojima2022large} in the prompt, and these strategies are particularly useful in challenging reasoning cases.
 We therefore include both reasoning traces and explanations in our prompt examples; at test time we allow the LM to generate its own explanations and reasoning traces at the appropriate places in the episode.
 We also choose the example shots for the prompt by optimizing for performance on new samples of tasks involving the two trained dimensions \citep{liu2023pretrain,lampinen2022can}.
 For more details, including an example episode, see Appx. \ref{appx:envs:ooo:lm}.